Estimating neural connection strengths from firing intervals: Introduction

 We are mainly concerned with the inverse operation of computing information about the connectivities from the knowledge of the time intervals of firing.
 However, we have dedicated a section to investigating the continuity properties of the forward operator mapping connectivities to firing intervals.
 That the forward operator is continuous is crucial in order to reliably compute the time intervals of firing with finite precision arithmetic as round-off errors could potentially have a devastating effect on the outcome of a simulation \cite{Nielsen2016}.
 We show that the forward operator is (locally) continuous under a threshold condition assuming that the effective input to each neuron, i.e., the argument of $\Phi$ in \eqref{eq:motherODE}, does not stay at zero for any period of time.
 The assumption is related to previously established conditions needed for the existence and uniqueness of solutions to the discrete or continuous in space voltage version of \eqref{eq:motherODE} with a Heaviside modulation function and zero time delay, $\tau_d=0$, see \cite{potthast2010existence, Kruger2018, Nielsen2016, Nielsen2017}.
-Note that due to the delay $\tau_d>0$, the question of existence and uniqueness is not an issue for \eqref{eq:motherODE} with a Heaviside modulation function under reasonable assumptions on the external inputs.
+Note that when $\tau_d>0$, the question of existence and uniqueness is not an issue for \eqref{eq:motherODE} with a Heaviside modulation function under reasonable assumptions on the external inputs.
+Thus, we require $\tau_d$ to be strictly positive.

 One drawback with the threshold conditions mentioned above is that they depend on the unknown solution.
 In \cite{Kruger2018} sufficient conditions on the initial data are given in order to ensure that their threshold condition holds (called the \emph{absolute continuity condition}) in the case of the spatially continuous voltage version of \eqref{eq:motherODE}.
 In particular, their condition holds if the spatial gradient of the initial data is non-zero at the threshold value of the Heaviside function and that the initial data crosses the threshold a finite number of times.
-In the present work we instead identify sufficient conditions on the external inputs $\{B_i\}$ which ensure that our threshold assumption holds.
+This is a restriction on the initial data that we cannot guarantee if the present investigations are to be relevant when considering data from real experiments.
+We instead identify sufficient conditions on the external inputs $\{B_i\}$, which one to some extent can control, ensuring that our threshold assumption holds.